Matrix Biolage Hydrasource Shampoo Review

 DIY Hair Moisturizer Recipe And Guide

-This brings us to the DIY portion of our show.
+So, after learning some home remedies for frizzy hair, here is one more.
+The DIY portion of our show.
 I couldn’t pick just one, so you’re getting two DIY hair moisturizer recipes today!
-Of course, they’re both made with all natural ingredients that could be mistaken as a salad dressing.
-The first of these two life-savers is a beautiful honey/aloe/coconut mash up.
+Of course, they’re both made with natural ingredients that could be mistaken as a salad dressing.
+The first of these two life-savers is a beautiful honey/aloe/coconut mash-up.
 Honey is great for hair because of all it’s incredible nutrients and it’s unique ability to seal in moisture.
 Also, it smells delicious.
 And coconut oil, I’m sure you’re familiar with.
 You’ll need 2 tablespoons of aloe vera gel, 1 tablespoon of extra virgin coconut oil and 2 tablespoons of honey.

 Place all three ingredients into a bowl, whip into a mixture and you’re done!
 When you’re ready to use it, massage directly into your scalp, gradually working your way down through the lengths to the tips.
 Once you’ve got some nice coverage, put a shower cap on that baby and let it sit for 1-2 hours.
 When you’r ready. wash it off with a shampoo and finish with your regular conditioner.
-Doing this once a week is a sure fire way to lock in moisture, fortify your tresses and boost hair growth, while smelling like summer.
+Doing this once a week is one of the easiest home remedies for frizzy hair.
+It’s a sure-fire way to lock in moisture, fortify your tresses and boost hair growth while smelling like summer.

 Bonus Hair Mask